yuvia-cardenas/CodeUp-DS-Telco-Churn-Project/README.md

 * Use drivers to develop a machine learning model to classify customers as ending in churn or not ending in churn.

-* Churn is defined as a customer that has cancelled (any or all) of their services.

 * This information could be used to further our understanding of what makes a customer churn and how to avoid that outcome.

 #### My initial hypothesis is that drivers of churn will be elements that either cause an outright cancellation of product/services or increase the likelihood of a customer churning.